U.S. says no timeline for Syria withdrawal as fighting continues

 Much of the U.S. campaign in Syria has been waged by warplanes flying out of Qatar and other locations in the Middle East.

-Writing by Idrees Ali; Additional reporting by Arshad Mohammed.; Editing by Mary Milliken and Frances Kerry
+Additional reporting by Arshad Mohammed in Washington; Writing by Idrees Ali; Editing by Mary Milliken and Frances Kerry